 1. Narrow down your search results

-Make searching within Slack even faster and easier than it already is.
-No matter what the channel or conversation type “/s” followed by whatever you want to find.
-The results will then pop right up.
+Make searching within Slack even faster and easier, across every channel and conversation: just type “/s” followed by whatever you want to find.

 3. Create polls

-There’s no direct way to create a poll within Slack but the message-reaction system is an extremely handy alternative.
-When you wish to ask a multiple choice question, you’ll need to assign an emoji to each option (they will become a participants voting tool).
-To do this, type out your question then press Shift+Enter to move down a line.
-The next step is choosing your first emoji reaction, my choice below was a black circle.
-To do this press the smiley face in your text box, located on the far right next to the @ symbol, and make your selection.
-After that, type the answer assigned to your chosen emoji, in this case mine was 9:30am.
-Repeat the steps by pressing Shift+Enter to move down a line again and select emoji number 2 followed by the answer.
-Do these steps as many times as needed!
-The final act is your team voting, all they need to do is press the smiley face with the plus in the corner (as seen below) and make their choice.
+First, type your question and press Shift+Enter to move down a line.
+Next, choose your first emoji; in the example below, I chose a black circle.
+To do this, press the smiley face in your text box (next to the @ symbol) and pick whichever emoji you want.
+Then type the answer assigned to this emoji – in this case 9:30am.
+Repeat the steps by pressing Shift+Enter to move down another line, then select another emoji, followed by the next answer.
+You can do this as many times as you need.
+When your team are ready to vote, they can just press the smiley face with the plus in the corner (as seen below) and make their choice.

-When things are hectic a lot of messages get sent in a short period of time and keeping up can be tough.
-To make sure you don’t miss anything, save your place in a channel or direct message by holding down the Option key and clicking the timestamp displayed.
-A ‘timestamp’ is just the time a message on Slack was sent, which is displayed directly to the right of the senders name.
-The next time you open that thread you’ll be taken right back to the point previously selected.
-A red line will be on display to mark your chosen point.
+When work is hectic, you can get bombarded with messages – making it much harder to keep up with everything.
+To make sure you don’t miss anything important, save your place in a channel or direct message by holding down the Option key and clicking the timestamp displayed.
+A ‘timestamp’ tells you the time a Slack message was sent – which appears just right of the sender’s name.
+Next time you open that thread, you’ll be taken right back to the point – which will be marked with a red line.

 5. Get everyone’s attention

-If you have an urgent announcement to make or just need to get everyone’s attention, Slack has a few commands that are very helpful.
-Typing “@everyone” in a message will notify every person on your team, while “@channel” will notify everyone associated with your current channel and “@here” will notify everyone who is online, active, and available.
+If you have an urgent announcement to make or just need to get all your team-mates’ attention, Slack has a few really helpful commands.
+Typing “@everyone” in a message will notify everyone on your team, “@channel” will notify everyone associated with your current channel, and “@here” will notify everyone who is online, active, and available.